HEPData/hepdata-converter/docs/extending.rst

                               options={'input_format': 'foo'})

-It can also be accessed from CLI:
+It could also be accessed from the CLI:

 .. code:: bash